HKTSS/mtr-pids/README.md

 # MTR Railway Vision PIDS Simulator
 This is an attempt at recreating the Hong Kong Railway Vision PIDS.
-Note: A new Railway Vision PIDS Simulator written from scratch is planned, this project is now in maintenance mode.

 ## Fonts
 By default, DFLiSong-Md (Chinese) and Myriad Pro (English) will always be preferred if installed on user computer.